 This is because testosterone is one of the hormones that make you horny.

-Other medications such as antidepressants, anti-seizure meds, opioids, medical marijuana, antihistamines, and hypertensive medications can also decrease your sexual desire.
+Other medications such as antidepressants, anti-seizure meds, opioids, medical marijuana, antihistamines, and hypertensive medications can also decrease your sexual desire and testosterone level.
 Talk to your doctor about switching your medications if you think any are giving you a problem.
 Your healthcare provider can also potentially switch you to a non-hormonal birth control option outside of the birth control pill, like the Paragard IUD.

 Women who were raped or have been victims of domestic violence may, understandably, have issues here.
 Going to therapy to work through your pain can help.

 If you don’t like something about yourself, change it – in a healthy way, of course.
 Eat clean, drink water and exercise – though, keep in mind that a lot of times this is something that you have to work out in therapy.

 Medical illnesses such as diabetes, hypertension, thyroid disease, congestive heart failure, or cancer can all affect libido and can contribute to a hormonal imbalance.
 They can alter hormones that have an impact on your sex drive.
 Proper treatment of the underlying disease can often improve libido.

 Do your best to focus on intimacy with your partner — also, when you have the baby, get help.
 Let those grandparents help out with babysitting!
 Learn how to make time for sex as a new parent.

 Arthritis in the aging population can make having sex less fun.
-When vaginal dryness makes sex uncomfortable, use lubricants (try a free sample of ASTROGLIDE Liquid or ASTROGLIDE Gel, which temporarily relieve dryness during intercourse).
+When vaginal dryness makes sex uncomfortable, use lubricants (try a free sample of ASTROGLIDE Liquid or ASTROGLIDE Gel, which temporarily relieves dryness during intercourse).
 Some women find using vaginal estrogen also helps.

 While some people simply have lower libidos than others, a sudden drop in your sex drive is a sign that you should see your doctor.